RansadiDeAlwis/Breast-Cancer-Prediction/README.md

 jupyter notebook
 ```

-Navigate to the notebook file (your-notebook.ipynb) and open it in the browser and run the notebook cells sequentially.
+Navigate to the notebook file [cancer_prediction.ipynb](cancer_prediction.ipynb) and open it in the browser and run the notebook cells sequentially.

 ## Conclusion